subatomicdev/binance-futures-cpp/README.md

  // etc
 };
 ```
 This is to avoid creating and populating objects when most likely users will either already have or intend to create a class structure for their needs.

-The callbacks arguments/function return are by value, taking advantage of move-semantics and RVO.
+Function return objects and callback args are by value, taking advantage of move-semantics and RVO.

 ### WebSocket Monitor Functions